(Mis-)Matching Type-B Anomalies on the Higgs Branch: Introduction

 In Sec.~\ref{sec:N2SCQCD} we analyse the anomalies of arbitrary CBOs on the Higgs branch of the 4D $\NN=2$ SCQCD theory at leading order in the Yang--Mills coupling.
 The computation involves Feynman diagrams with massive propagators leading to multi-loop `banana integrals' (similar to the `banana integrals' that appear in QCD).
 Although, these integrals are notoriously hard to evaluate exactly, we show that the anomaly of interest in the Higgs branch is a very special, simple part of the full integral that matches the anomaly in the conformal phase.

-In the example of the $\NN=2$ circular quiver of Sec.\ \ref{sec:quiver}, the generic type-B CBO anomalies do not match along the Higgs branch.
-However, one linear combination of the $\NN=2$ vector multiplets is special as it remains massless all the way to the extreme infrared (IR).
-The conjectures of Sec.~\ref{conjectures} indicate that, upon receiving an extra contribution from this sector, the corresponding type-B CBO anomaly matches the anomaly in the unbroken phase of the theory.
+In the example of the $\NN=2$ circular quiver of Sec.\ \ref{sec:quiver}, the generic type-B CBO anomalies are also found to match along the Higgs branch.
+In particular, one linear combination of the $\NN=2$ vector multiplets is special as it remains massless all the way to the extreme infrared (IR).
+In accordance with the conjectures of Sec.~\ref{conjectures}, an extra contribution to the anomalies from this sector is crucial for the corresponding type-B CBO anomaly matching in this context.
 A highly non-trivial, Feynman diagram computation in Sec.~\ref{sec:quiver} confirms that this is indeed the case at leading order.
 Although not needed for the matching, computations that go beyond leading order in the CFT phase (with the help of supersymmetric localisation) are presented in Sec.~\ref{localisation}.